wearenolte/lean-theme/README.md

 );
 ```

+### Data Attributes

+When adding a data-attribute to a component, use the following pattern:
+`data-{type-of-component}="{component-slug}"`

+Example: `data-molecule="cards/media"`

+For creating the component slug, use the folder path.
+In this example, the component php file is in `molecules/cards/media.php`

 ## Gutenberg Configuration
 The Lean Theme comes with preconfigured Gutenberg options for the blocks like Font size and colors setup.